 Where Should I Stay in LA?

 It depends upon your budget and your personal preferences.
-The question then is, where you would like to stay in the LA area.
-Hollywood is a popular place for tourists and there are many motels and hotels in the neighborhood.
-That’s not to mention that the LA Metro rail has three subway stations Hollywood.
-On the other hand, it’s very touristy and there are other great neighborhoods for overnight accommodations.
-This includes downtown Los Angeles, West Hollywood, Santa Monica and Venice Beach.
-Of course, if you prefer luxurious accommodations, then Beverly Hills is the top neighborhood to stay.
-In a bit more detail, the Beverly Hills Hotel, Beverly Wilshire, Waldorf Astoria, Hotel Bel-Air and The Peninsula are among the city’s finest.
-That’s to say nothing of Chateau Marmont, SLS Hotel, Victory L’Ermitage, and InterContinental Los Angeles Century City.
-Of course, there are vacation rentals you can stay, through sites like Airbnb VRBO and Vacasa.
+The question is, where would you like to stay in the LA area?
+Hollywood is a popular tourist spot, with many nearby motels and hotels.
+That’s not to mention that the LA Metro Rail has three subway stations in Hollywood.
+On the other hand, it’s very touristy, and other great neighborhoods where you can find overnight accommodations exist.
+This includes downtown Los Angeles, West Hollywood, Santa Monica, and Venice Beach.
+Of course, if you prefer luxurious accommodations, Beverly Hills is the top neighborhood in which to stay.
+In a bit more detail, the Beverly Hills Hotel, Beverly Wilshire, Waldorf Astoria, Hotel Bel-Air, and The Peninsula are among the city’s finest.
+That’s nothing of Chateau Marmont, SLS Hotel, Victory L’Ermitage, and InterContinental Los Angeles Century City.
+Of course, there are vacation rentals you can stay at through sites like Airbnb VRBO and Vacasa.

 What Are Famous Foods in Los Angeles?

 With over 30,000 restaurants, it’s safe to say you will not grow hungry in Los Angeles.
-This includes budget friendly restaurants and 25 Michelin Star restaurants.
-As for famous foods in which to try, there are many that are worth your time.
-This includes the chili dog at Pinks, burgers at the Apple Pan, French Dip at Phillipe the Original and pastrami sandwiches at Cantor’s or Langer’s.
-That’s not to mention sushi in Japantown, donuts at Randy’s, Korean BBQ in Koreatown and chicken and waffles at Roscoe’s.
-Don’t forget your options in Chinatown either.
-In addition, you may wish to visit other famous restaurants, like Musso & Frank Grill, Dan Tana’s, Cole’s Restaurant and Tam O’Shanter.
-Equally important are the many food options at places like the Original Farmers Market, Grand Central Market and Olvera Street.
-In all, you have an endless supply of food options during your Los Angeles stay.
-However, you should avoid large chain fast food restaurants since you can visit those most anywhere else in the United States.
+This includes budget-friendly restaurants and 25 Michelin Star restaurants.
+As for famous foods in which to try, many are worth your time.
+This consists of the chili dog at Pinks, burgers at the Apple Pan, French Dip at Phillipe the Original, and pastrami sandwiches at Cantor’s or Langer’s.
+That’s not to mention sushi in Japantown, donuts at Randy’s, Korean BBQ in Koreatown, and chicken and waffles at Roscoe’s.
+Don’t forget our options in Chinatown, either.
+In addition, you may wish to visit other famous restaurants, like Musso & Frank Grill, Dan Tana’s, Cole’s Restaurant, and Tam O’Shanter.
+Equally important are the many food options at places like the Original Farmers Market, Grand Central Market, and Olvera Street.
+You have an endless supply of food options during your Los Angeles stay.
+However, it would be best to avoid large chain fast food restaurants since you can visit those anywhere else in the United States.

 Is Tipping Customary in Los Angeles?

 Yes, tipping is generally expected in restaurants and bars.
-While you are free to tip whatever you feel appropriate, the usual tip is between 15-20 percent of your bill.
-Tipping is also customary for valet parking at hotels and parking attendants for restaurants/entertainment venues.
-In this case, the tip is usually between $2 to $5 or whatever is within your budget.
+While you are free to tip whatever you feel appropriate, the usual tip is 15-20 percent of your bill.
+Tipping is also customary for valet parking at hotels and parking attendants at restaurants and entertainment venues.
+In this case, the tip is usually between $2 and $5 or whatever is within your budget.

 Where Should I Go For Live Music?

-If you had just one live music venue in which to visit, then it might have to be the Hollywood Bowl.
-Besides, it’s among the oldest and certainly the most famous.
-Yet, there are other important spots that host major recording acts.
-In the event you’re looking for suggestions, try visiting sites like the Greek Theatre, Walt Disney Concert Hall.
-Crypto.com Arena and Peacock Theater, formerly the Nokia Theater.
-However, it’s important to realize that there are many smaller venues which noting, like the Troubadour, Whiskey A GoGo, The Wiltern and The Roxy.
-Of course, you can also see major concerts at places like the Rose Bowl and SoFi Stadium, currently hosting Taylor Swift.
+If you had just one live music venue to visit, then it might have to be the Hollywood Bowl.
+Besides, it’s among the oldest and undoubtedly the most famous.
+Yet, other essential spots host major recording acts.
+If you want suggestions, visit sites like the Greek Theatre and Walt Disney Concert Hall.
+Crypto.com Ar na and Peacock Theater, formerly the Nokia Theater.
+However, it’s essential to realize that there are many smaller venues, like the Troubadour, Whiskey A GoGo, The Wiltern, and The Roxy.
+Of course, you can also see significant concerts at places like the Rose Bowl and SoFi Stadium, which currently host Taylor Swift.
 If you still have questions about where to see live music, visit the Discover Los Angeles website.

 Related: Historic Music Venues in Los Angeles